Polyfrost/OneConfig-Documentation/events/using-the-events-system/callback-events.md

 {% endtab %}
 {% endtabs %}

 And that's it!
-Now, from this example, you'll be listening to the `TickEvent.Start` event, and every time a new game tick starts, it will print `"Tick tick tick!"` so long as our `setupEvents` method/function is executed at least once in it's lifetime.
+Now, from this example, you'll be listening to `TickEvent.Start`, and every time a new game tick starts, it will print `"Tick tick tick!"` so long as our `setupEvents` method/function is executed at least once in the games' lifetime.

 ## Kotlin DSL